2 Timothy 4

 2 Timothy 4:1-2I Charge Thee Before God

-1I charge thee therefore before God, and the Lord Jesus Christ, who shall judge both the quick and the dead at his appearing and his kingdom; 2Preach the word; be instant in season, out of season; reprove, rebuke, exhort with all longsuffering and doctrine.
+1I charge thee therefore before God, and the Lord Jesus Christ, who shall judge the quick and the dead at his appearing and his kingdom; 2Preach the word; be instant in season, out of season; reprove, rebuke, exhort with all longsuffering and doctrine.

 2 Timothy 4:3-4They Will Not Endure Sound Doctrine